Entire home

 Nages-et-Solorgues

 Located in Nages-et-Solorgues, this holiday home is in a rural area.
-Nimes Arena and Château de Villevieille are local landmarks, and some of the area's attractions include Le Village des Enfants and Maison des Gorges du Gardon.
+Château de Villevieille and Nimes Arena are local landmarks, and some of the area's attractions include Le Village des Enfants and Maison des Gorges du Gardon.
 Looking to enjoy an event or a game while in town?
 See what's happening at Costieres Stadium or Francis San Juan Arena.
-Fishing offers a great chance to get out on the surrounding water, or you can seek out an adventure with hiking/biking trails, horse riding and hunting nearby.
+Fishing offers a great chance to get out on the surrounding water, or you can seek out an adventure with horse riding, mountain biking and hunting nearby.

 Nages-et-Solorgues, Gard